Intersection theory on moduli of disks, open KdV and Virasoro

 The boundary conditions we impose for our definition of the descendent integrals are the most delicate aspect of the construction.
 As mentioned above, our strategy is to lift the Euler class $e(E)$ to the relative cohomology group $H^{k+2l-3}(\oCM_{0,k,l},\partial\oCM_{0,k,l})$.
 Here, $E\to \oCM_{0,k,l}$ is the bundle given by equation~\eqref{eq:intrE}.
 Such a lift can be given by constructing a non-vanishing section $\s$ of the restriction $E|_{\partial\oCM_{0,k,l}}.$ There is no unique construction of such a section $\s.$ Rather, we give a construction that is well-defined up to non-vanishing homotopy.
 It follows that the resulting lift of $e(E)$ to relative cohomology is well-defined.
 Our construction of $\s$ relies on the decomposition of the boundary $\partial \oCM_{0,k,l}$ into products of moduli spaces of open Riemann surfaces with fewer marked points.

 A surprising feature of our construction is that the section $\s$ must be multi-valued.
-Multiple valued sections are forced on us by a non-trivial monodromy in the geometric constraint defining $\s.$ See Remark~\ref{rm:msec}.
+Multiple valued sections are forced on us by a non-trivial monodromy in the geometric constraint defining $\s.$ An explicit example of how this comes about is given in Remark~\ref{rm:msec}.
 In genus zero, the moduli space $\oCM_{0,k,l}$ is always a smooth manifold.
 So, the phenomenon of multi-valued sections is not the result of orbifold isotropy groups.

 Another unintuitive aspect of the boundary conditions is the complexity of their dependence on the boundary marked points.
 Indeed, we consider only the cotangent lines $\CL_i$ at interior marked points.
 So, by analogy with the string equation, one would expect a simple geometric recursion to govern the dependence of open descendent integrals on the number of boundary marked points.
 This is not the case.
 To the contrary, in Section~\ref{sec:formulae} we observe a parallel between the formulas for open descendent integrals on $\oCM_{0,k,l}$ and closed $\lambda_g\lambda_{g-1}$ descendent integrals on $\oCM_{g,l},$ where $g$ is proportional to $k.$ That is, the number of boundary marked points in open genus zero descendent integrals plays a role analogous to the genus in closed $\lambda_g\lambda_{g-1}$ descendent integrals.
 This is one indication of the complex dependency of the boundary conditions on the boundary marked points.